Criticized by moderates and pressured by their base, liberals fight for a voice in the Democratic Party

 Clyburn, who is African American, has said he felt the slogan was harmful to some Democratic candidates who had to distance themselves from it in the face of Republican attacks.

-But some of the party’s more-liberal members disagree, arguing the slogan helped turn out young voters of color.
+But some of the party’s more-liberal members disagree, arguing the slogan reflects a raw anger with systemic racism and police violence that should not be stifled.
 “I still respect Representative Clyburn greatly.
 He and I have had conversations face to face and by phone about this subject, and we will continue to move forward and take care of our districts,” said Bush, a Black Lives Matter activist who got involved locally in protests that followed the 2014 police killing of Michael Brown in Ferguson, Mo.

+Ocasio-Cortez has argued that the GOP onslaught on “defund the police” amounted to “racial resentment attacks.”
+The memo from Justice Democrats and other liberal groups urges the party to link “economic justice to racial justice.”
+It adds, “A message framing racism as a divide-and-conquer weapon deployed by the wealthy and the powerful against working people of all races polls more effectively than race-blind messaging.”

 Bush is part of a wave of newly elected Democrats of color who won landmark victories in heavily Democratic urban areas.
 In a St. Louis-based House district, she defeated longtime Democratic Rep. William Lacy Clay Jr. by running to his left in the primary.
 Bush will become the first Black woman to represent Missouri in Congress.